sealvault/sealvault/website/src/blog/posts/web3-vision.md

 ## How Can Web3 Go Wrong?

-While we believe that the shift in internet value chains to decentralized databases is inevitable, this will not bring material improvement in the monopolistic status quo of the internet if users don't own their keys.
+Being an internet user in 2022 is like being a guest in one's home.
+While we believe that the shift in internet value chains to decentralized databases is inevitable, this will not bring material improvement in the status quo of the internet if users don't own their keys.

 Users care about products that serve their needs.
 Decentralized databases enable novel applications that let users port data and make transactions without